310mc/https-310mc.github.io-tl/source/_posts/party_animal_invasion.md

 <th>(Ughhh, I didn’t get the chance to refuse.
 His pushiness is kinda scary…)</th>
 {% endbubble %}

-{% bubble Heading %}
+{% note narration %}
-Ten minutes later
+**Time:** Ten minutes later
-{% endbubble %}
+{% endnote %}

 {% bubble Niki %}
 Here they are!
-Two Mascot Character Parfaits—one for Takamine-kun, and one for me— and one Pretty Pudding a la Mode~!
+Two Mascot Character Parfaits—one for Takamine-kun, and one for me—and one Pretty Pudding a la Mode~!
 {% endbubble %}

 {% bubble Midori %}